eucesar/SOFTWARE-ENGINEERING-SI-FIAP/README.md

 > 🌱👨‍💻 - Launching a repository at FIAP dedicated to optimized code in SOFTWARE ENGINEERING, a subject in the second year of the Systems Information course.
 Sharing high-performance practices and exercises, this repository will serve as a valuable resource for reviews and collaborations, fostering my development as a software engineer.

 Planning to leverage multiple tools throughout the course for an enriched learning experience and effective progress tracking.
-Stay tuned for shared files and collaborative coding adventures..
+Stay tuned for shared files and collaborative coding adventures.

 ## Download